Last updated: 05/05/2026

 • Hostname of the accessing device

-The hosting provider processes this data to ensure the technical operation of the website, to detect attacks or misuse, to troubleshoot problems, and to provide a stable connection.
-This processing is carried out exclusively on our behalf.
-The legal basis for this processing is our legitimate interest in the secure, reliable, and efficient operation of our website.
+The hosting provider processes this data to ensure the technical operation of the website, detect attacks or misuse, resolve disruptions, and provide a stable connection.
+The processing is carried out exclusively on our behalf.
+The legal basis for the processing is our legitimate interest in the secure, reliable, and efficient operation of our website.

 Google Analytics